jayagart/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 ## NAME: JAYAGAR.T.
 ## REG NO: 24901219.
-# EXPERIMENT - 6: SERIAL IN SERIAL OUT.
+# EXPERIMENT - 6:IMPLEMENTATION OF SERIAL IN SERIAL OUT.

 # AIM: